-A new exhibition is opening at STATE studio Berlin, Living Canvas by Fara Peluso, a berlin based designer and artist.
-The exhibition consists of the installation Living Canvas and the workshop Algature and it will be presented as part of Transmediale Vorspiel on Friday 25 January.
+A new exhibition is opening at STATE Studio Berlin, Living Canvas, by Fara Peluso, a Berlin based designer and artist.
+The exhibition consists of the installation Living Canvas and the workshop Algature and it will be presented as part of Transmediale Vorspiel on Friday, 25 January.

-Algae are one of the most important carbon dioxide fixers and producers of oxygen into waters and atmosphere.
+Algae are one of the most important carbon dioxide fixers and producers of oxygen in waters and the atmosphere.
 A lot of effort is been put by scientists and designers in employing these capabilities for improving our environmental issues, using it to produce environmentally friendly materials or to fight air pollution.

 The artist states that the project is a design prototype reflecting a new social consciousness based on principles of sustainability and speculative design: As part of a new design movement that has the power to influence society, I approach topics such as industry, nature and the environment with speculative design.
 I choose to practice speculative design because our ways of living in a possible future already tell us what kind of future we want.